asmafalah92/getting-and-cleaning-data-course-project/Codebook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

 ## Requirement
 Create one R script called run_analysis.R that does the following.
-*Merges the training and the test sets to create one data set.
+-Merges the training and the test sets to create one data set.
-*Extracts only the measurements on the mean and standard deviation for each measurement.
+-Extracts only the measurements on the mean and standard deviation for each measurement.
-*Uses descriptive activity names to name the activities in the data set *Appropriately labels the data set with descriptive variable names.
+-Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
-*From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Good luck!